 Harold Raymond Rogers | was born 13 October 1889 in Lexington MA, son of William Allen & Myra Ellen (Currier) Rogers.
 By the 1910 U.S. Census he was living in Concord NH with his family.
 He had a brother, George A. Rogers, who died in 1901 in Weston MA.
 He married on 22 Jan 1911 at New Bedford MA to Yvonne Adeline LaForest, dau of John B. & Maria L. LaForest.
 Harold R. Rogers completed his WWI Registration form in Nashua NH on 5 June 1917 where he was living at 2 Crown Street.
 He was working as an independent caterer, was married and had a wife and child.
 He was a Sargent in the NH National Guard Infantry, having served for 12 years.
 He was of medium height and build with blue eyes and light hair.
 [His service is also acknowledge on the Nashua NH listing of WWI casualties].
 He died on 13 October 1918 at the Post Hospital, Fort Ethan Allen of pneumonia and influenza, the death reported at Colchester VT.
 He is buried in buried Wildwood Cemetery, Chittenden VT.
 Harold R. Roger’s service is recognized on the WWI Honor Roll in Doric Hall of the NH State House, and on the City of Concord WWI monument at Memorial Field.

-Joseph “Joe” Sanel was born about 1891 in Lithuania.
+Joseph “Joe” Sanel was born in 1893 in Lithuania.
 He was brother to Benjamin, David, and Berchik Sanel (Benjamin and David Sanel settled in Concord, New Hampshire).
 In the 1919 City of Concord Directory, Joseph was boarding at the house of his brother Benjamin at 20 Clinton Street and was listed as being in the U.S. Army.
 A death certificate was created by the City of Manchester in order to bury the body of a Private Joseph Sanel, who had been killed in action in France on 2 November 1918.
 His former residence was Concord NH and he was buried in the Hebrew Cemetery in Manchester New Hampshire on 28 April 1922.
 The document notes that he served in Co.
 B of the 148th Infantry.
-The will of Joseph Sanel had been probated in Concord NH on 14 October 1919, Benjamin and Davis Sanel as co-executors.
+The will of Joseph Sanel had been probated in Concord NH on 14 October 1919, Benjamin and David Sanel as co-executors.
 This would all seem to be straight forward, however there are possible complications to this story.
 In the book Family Riklis by Abe Louis Riklis published in 2015 he describes an incident reportedly involving the father of Yetta (Sanel) Riklis in which her father, Joseph Sanel (who appears to be the same one here mentioned) switches dog tags in the battlefield with a dead soldier.
 This same book relates how after WWI ends Joseph Sanel and his wife Deborah are living in South Africa.
 If that story is true then an unknown soldier is buried in Manchester NH.
 The name of Joseph Sanel can be found inscribed on the NH Honor Roll in the New Hampshire State House and on the City of Concord monument in Memorial Field.

 Arthur Oliver Thompson was born 12 Jan 1886 in Gilmanton NH (reported from Farmington NH), son of Albert W. & Ella F. (Eaton) Thompson.
 The 1910 U.S. Census shows Arthur living with his parents in Concord NH, his birth information at that time given as January 1886 in NH.
 He had a sister May Belle Thompson born in 1894.
 In 1910 he was a student, boarding at his parent’s house on 114 South State Street Concord NH where his father Albert was working as the High School janitor.
 Arthur O. Thompson married 26 Jan 1911 in Rockingham, Windham Co VT to Grace Winifred Badger, dau of Wesley Samuel & Nettie Louise (Kimpton) Badger.
 His occupation at that time was brake